akgraner/smythos-studio/DOCKER_COMPOSE.md

 ## Quick Start with Docker Compose (Recommended)

-The docker compose setup provides a complete production-ready environment with all necessary services.
+The docker compose setup provides a ready environment with all necessary services.

 ### 1. Clone the Repository